 Lake City Inspections has locations in both Spokane County and North Idaho and provides home inspections and related real estate and home services.

 Our team at Lake City Inspections strives to provide a superior client experience rooted in professionalism and excellence.
-Our Washington State licensed home inspectors, Certified Professional Home Inspectors® and Certified Master Inspectors® go beyond the industry standards by providing over $100,000 in warranty coverage on vital components of the home, including roof leak coverage for five years from the date of the inspection.
+Our Washington State licensed home inspectors, Certified Professional Home Inspectors® and Certified Master Inspectors® go beyond the industry standards by providing a Home Buy Back Guarantee backed by InterNACHI free of charge with every home inspection.

 Lake City Inspections has locations in Spokane County, WA and North Idaho.